 - Katherine Mansfield.

-Rare Books and Special Collections is located in Room G-100 of the Leddy Library Building, at the University of Windsor.
+Special Collections is located in Room G-100 of the Leddy Library Building, at the University of Windsor.

 The contents of the Rare Books collection are listed in the Library Catalogue.